Javran/Thinking-dumps/seven-more-languages/ch02-factor/day-2/NOTES.md

 * Seems like there are some magics behind `test`: from the book we know calling `test` to consume `"examples"` on the stack actually performs all unit tests prefixed with `examples`.
   Let's don't investigate too much, just use the code in the book as a templete for now.

+## Notes regarding exercises

+* `call` can invoke quotations whose stack effect can be inferred at compile time while if we have some quotations pushed to the stack at runtime, we need runtime stack effect checkings so need to use `call(` instead.
+Check builtin document about `call` and `call(` note that `call(` looks odd and to use it you should write something like `call( stack -- effect )`.
+  That is, surround stack effect descriptions by `call(` and `)`

+* `find` is actually one valid implementation of `find-first`, examine its stack effect to get an idea about what your stack effect of `find-first` should look like.
+  Note that those ellipsis doesn't seem to be necessary.